 On February 28, 2018, the Company entered into a Stock Purchase Agreement to sell the operations of Kratos Public Safety & Security Solutions, Inc., a Delaware corporation and wholly owned subsidiary of the Company ("PSS"), to Securitas Electronic Security, Inc., a Delaware corporation ("Buyer").
 On June 11, 2018, the Company completed the sale of all of the issued and outstanding capital stock of PSS to Buyer for a purchase price of \$69 million in cash, subject to a closing net working capital adjustment (the "Transaction").
-To date, the Company has received approximately \$70 million of aggregate net cash proceeds from the Transaction, after taking into account amounts that were paid by the Company pursuant to a negotiated transaction services agreement between the Company and the Buyer, receipt of approximately \$6.8 million in net working capital retained by the Company, and associated transaction fees and expenses, excluding the impact of the final settlement and determination of the closing net working capital adjustment.
 The Company and the Buyer are currently in a dispute regarding the closing net working capital adjustment.
 The amount in dispute is approximately \$8 million.
-The Company has recorded a net break-even on the sale of the PSS business which includes the aggregate net proceeds described above that have been collected, excluding the impact of the final settlement and determination of the closing net working capital adjustment.
-The resolution of the ongoing dispute will be recorded in future periods when resolved.
+To date, the Company has collected approximately \$3.7 million of the retained net working capital.
+The Company currently expects that the remaining net working capital retained by the Company will be collected during 2020 once certain legacy projects are completed and the project close-out process has been completed.
+The Company currently expects to recognize a net breakeven on the sale of the PSS business once the aggregate net proceeds described above have been collected excluding the impact of the final settlement and determination of the closing net working capital adjustment.
+Any changes or adjustments to the expected net proceeds will be reflected in future periods.